alf45tar/Pedalino/README.md

-I know.
-You are thinking: "yet another midi controller with Arduino".
-Pedalino™ is somenthing new from any previous DIY projects and even better commercial alternatives.
+_I know.
+You are thinking: "yet another MIDI controller with Arduino".
+Pedalino™ is somenthing new from any previous DIY projects and even better of commercial alternatives._

 **Status:** Working but under active development.
 Anything can be changed without advance notice.